ageor/ageor/idler/README.md

 }
 ```

+# Gemeplay Technical Details

+Building on the engine explanation, the game itself uses a few systems to get everything going.
+There is a clear separation of concerns between the UI and the gameplay code.
+Specifically the gameplay code does not know about the UI code, but the UI code actively uses and interacts with the gameplay code.
+This design is chosen, because of the author's personal preference to keep the "critical" code as clean as possible and the plans to completely rework the UI.

+The state is as simple as possible with the main state carriers being the components.
+In some cases the interaction between systems is difficult due to the isolated nature of the indivitual modules.
+For that purpose an `EventSystem` as a means of carrying data between the systems and easily adding and removing features.

 # Feature Plans

 Adding the ability for users to transfer their save games between devices.
 This can be achieved with a dedicated server or possibly a login with Google or Facebook or any other platform that allows storage.